-Everyone agrees our area is growing with people moving in from Colorado, Oregon and other places.
+Everyone agrees our area is growing with people looking for more space.
 Cheyenne is a historic icon of our country’s Wild West, we have long attracted the hard working and strong willed folks.
 Today Cheyenne is growing, but maintains its kind spirit and traditions.
 In our RE/MAX Capitol Properties “Why Cheyenne” video series, almost every participant mentions the reason why they love Cheyenne is because of “the people.”
 We have amazing people here in Cheyenne!

 What industries are in Laramie County?
 Wyoming has long been known as a major mineral provider.
 The recent changes with coal are being somewhat replaced with, wind power generation, oil and gas exploration and production.
 The coal changes have been troubling for other Wyoming communities, but Cheyenne has been able to be more diversified with other industries.